 I’m bored of Samsung and Apple.
 What’s the alternative?

+The OnePlus 5 hasn’t got the radical looks of the Samsung Galaxy S8.
 And it hasn’t got the familiar iOS operating system that means when you buy a new iPhone you feel at home within minutes.

 But if you’re growing tired of phones from those two manufacturers, it’s a very good bet.

 Billed as the flagship killer, the OnePlus 5 has all the must-have features of an iPhone or a Samsung Galaxy but for a much better price.

 It's also got a feature set that takes in fast charging, a 5.5-inch full HD screen that’s easy to read in bright sunlight, impressive storage options and a long-life 3,300mAh battery.

 But the OnePlus 5 camera makes this handset one of the best we've used.
 With a dual-lens to capture more light, optical zoom and a stunning portrait mood, you'll be able to take professional-looking photos with zero expertise.

 Find the best OnePlus 5 deals

 I’m happy to wait a bit.
 What’s around the corner?

 2018 isn’t far away now.
 And there are lots of exciting new smartphones likely to be heading our way early next year.